Back to portfolio

 In my current role, I have started to apply an ethnographic style approach to boosting developer satisfaction and increasing throughput.
 I started by observing and assisting with several projects, while noting outlier processes that took inordinate amounts of time and were mentally draining for the development team.

-Image preparation - as much as devs and designers tried to be on the same page, assets were almost always handed off at incorrect dimensions or in formats that needed additional preparation.
+As much as devs and designers tried to be on the same page, assets were almost always handed off at incorrect dimensions or in formats that needed additional preparation.
 Clients in particular would often send folders filled with 50mb uncompressed files direct from a photographer.

 The tool will then compress and output all images into a new folder with filenames that reflect the settings (eg. image-1-w-1500-q70.jpg).